AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/delete.md

 # Delete an image

-We will delete an image with **id=695**.
-You can see image IDs by using a list API call - see a previous [step](https://developer.adobe.com/commerce/webapi/rest/tutorials/image/list/).
+In this step, we will delete an image from a SKU.
+In this example, we'll use the image `id` of `695`.
+Use the [list API call](https://developer.adobe.com/commerce/webapi/rest/tutorials/image/list/) to see image IDs for your SKU.

 **Endpoint:**